andrewRowlinson/mplsoccer/README.md

 # mplsoccer

-mplsoccer is a Python plotting library for drawing soccer / football pitches quickly in Matplotlib.
-It also contains a module to load StatsBomb open-data.
+mplsoccer is a Python plotting library for drawing soccer / football pitches in Matplotlib and loading StatsBomb open-data.

 ## Installation